Tones55/Compiler/README.md

 [Project 4](https://www.labouseur.com/courses/compilers/project4.pdf)

 ## Note for Project 2
-Currently the GUI can only show one of the program that gets compiled.
+I worked on a GUI to display the CST but opted to not include it
-As a GUI was not a requirement, I opted to work on it later.
+because I was unable to get it to work properly before the deadline.
-You can enter a second arg of true to disable the GUI.
+I currently have no plans to finish it.